 cancels the named file(s).
-The filename preceding the /C and subsequent filenames are canceled until DOS finds a /P in the command line.
-For example, this command cancels CHAPT1, CHAPT2, and CHAPT3 from the print queue and prints CHAPT4.DOC:
+The filename preceding the /C and subsequent filenames are canceled until MS-DOS finds a /P in the command line.
+For example, the following command cancels CHAPT1, CHAPT2, and CHAPT3 from the print queue and prints CHAPT4.DOC: